Terrenteller/Valheim-Plugins/PingTweaks/tsmeta/README.md

 - Map marker pings show the marker text
 - Pings are sent and map markers are created with proper elevation data
 - Pings show distance in meters
+- Ping duration may be changed
 - In-world ping text color may be changed
 - Pings from other players may be pinned by double-clicking on them (persistence optional)

 PingTweaks is client-side but works better when all clients have it.

 ## Changelog

+1.0.5

+- Add ping duration option

 1.0.4